Moesif/moesif-rails5-example/README.md

-# Moesif Rack Example with Rails
+# Moesif Rails 5 Example with Rails

 [Ruby Rack](http://rack.github.io/) is what most Ruby Web frameworks like Rails are built on top of.
 [Rails](http://guides.rubyonrails.org/) is one of